Residence at Trinity College

 - Computing facilities with access to internet are available in the St. Hilda's residence.

-- Tennis courts and a playing field are part of the college campus.
+- A playing field that is part of the college campus.

 - Laundry facilities are available, on a pay-per-use basis, in both residences.
 Laundry Alert, a service that allows users to check machine availability on-line, is now available.
 Please visit www.laundryalert.com for more information.